A Foundational Guide for Gut Health, Digestion, Hormones and Immunity

 Core Principles:

-- Avoiding processed foods and additives/ preservatives/ pesticides residue in foods
+- Avoiding processed foods and additives/ preservatives/ pesticide residue in foods

 - Adequate hydration